 “Development Tool” will mean all software programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials and media related thereto) that are used in the development, testing, deployment and maintenance of Applications and products selected and/or developed by or for PEBA.

-“Document Deliverable” means the Documentation and any other report or document required to be delivered by Contractor under this Contract.
+“Document Deliverable” means the Documentation and any other report or document created by Contractor on behalf of PEBA and required to be delivered by Contractor under this Contract.

-“Documentation” means all specifications, manuals, documents, drawings, demonstrations, presentation materials, and other tangible items pertaining to a System or a particular Phase of the System that have been provided by Contractor to PEBA, whether during or before this Contract, as well as the documentation and functional requirements required by the Solicitation, the requirements set forth in the Requirements Traceability Matrix, and the documentation for the Licensed Programs generally made available by Contractor to its customers.
+“Documentation” means all specifications, manuals, documents, drawings, demonstrations, presentation materials, and other tangible items pertaining to the System or a particular Phase of the System that have been provided by Contractor to PEBA as a Deliverable under this Contract, which includes the functional requirements documentation required by the Solicitation, the Requirements Traceability Matrix document, and the documentation for the Licensed Programs generally made available by Contractor to its customers.
 In the event of any conflict or inconsistency between the items identified in the Contract and the documentation for the Licensed Programs made generally available, the items in the Contract will control.
 When requested by PEBA, Documentation will be provided in electronic form.

-“Electronic Protected Health Information (“EPHI”)” means Protected Health Information that is transmitted or maintained by or in electronic media, as defined by 45 CFR § 160.103.
+“Electronic Protected Health Information (“EPHI”)” means Protected Health Information as defined in the Business Associate Agreement, Section 1(g).

-“Embedded Software” means the following third-party software products that are embedded in the Licensed Programs as listed in Attachment 6 – Business Proposal Template.
+“Embedded Software” means the third-party software products that are embedded in the Licensed Programs, if any, listed in Attachment 6 – Business Proposal Template.

 “Enhancement” means any modification or addition that, when made or added to the Licensed Programs, materially changes its utility, efficiency, functional capability, or application, but that does not constitute solely a Defect Correction and that goes beyond what is required under the System Specifications.